Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Introduction

 \section{Introduction}

-Single-source shortest paths (SSSP) is one one the most fundamental algorithmic graph problems there is.
+Single-source shortest paths (SSSP) is one of the most fundamental problems in graph algorithms.
 Given a directed graph $G=(V,E)$, an integer weight function $w: E \rightarrow \mathbb{Z}$, and a source vertex $s \in V$, we want to compute the distance from $s$ to $v$ for all $v \in V$.

-Efficient solutions to this problem are typically better understood in the regime where edge weights are non-negative.
-Dijkstra's algorithm, from the 50s, is one such solution which runs in near-linear time but whose correctness holds under the restriction that inputs have non-negative edge weights.
-The picture for single-source shortest paths with negative weights (negative-weight SSSP) in the sequential setting, on the other hand, has up to very recently been a work in progress towards finding a near-linear time algorithm.
-From the 50s, the classic Bellman-Ford algorithm gives an $O(mn)$ time algorithm \footnote{Here and throughout, we use $n$ to denote the number of vertices, $m$ to denote the number of edges of $G$.} which either computes distances from $s$ to $v$ or reports a negative-weight cycle.
-Goldberg’s algorithm~\cite{Goldberg}, from the 90s, achieves a runtime \footnote{Here and throughout, we use the soft-O notation $\tilde{O}$ to suppress polylogarithmic (in $n$) factors.
-Throughout the paper, we assume the maximum weight edge (in absolute value) of $G$ is polynomially bounded.} of $\tilde{O}(m\sqrt{n})$ using a scaling technique.
-Slightly more recently, there have been several other algorithms~\cite{CMSV,BLN20,AMV20} for the more general problems of transshipment and min-cost flow using sophisticated continuous-optimization methods, implying an algorithm for negative-weight SSSP that runs in near-linear time on moderately dense graphs.
-It is only within the last year that the major breakthrough by Chen, Kyng, Liu, Peng, Probst Gutenberg, and Sachdeva~\cite{cfl2022}, using continuous-optimization methods, culminated this series of works, which thus implies an $O(m^{1+o(1)})$ time algorithm for negative-weight SSSP.
-In a parallel and independent work, Bernstein, Nanongkai, Wulff-Nilsen~\cite{bernstein2022negative} gave a $\tOh{m}$ time algorithm for negative-weight SSSP that uses relatively simpler techniques.
-In this paper, we take the exploration of negative-weight SSSP to parallel and distributed models of computation.
+Efficient solutions to this problem are typically better understood in the regime where edge weights are non-negative, which we denote with non-negative-weight SSSP.
+For example, Dijkstra's algorithm, from the 50s, requires this assumption and runs in near-linear time.
+The algorithms for single-source shortest paths with negative integer weights (denoted negative-weight SSSP), on the other hand, have until very recently been significantly slower.
+From the 50s, the classic Bellman-Ford algorithm gives an $O(mn)$ time algorithm,\footnote{Here and throughout, we use $n$ to denote the number of vertices, $m$ to denote the number of edges of $G$.} which either computes distances from $s$ to $v$ or reports a negative-weight cycle.
+A series of improvements since then (\cite{Goldberg,CMSV,BLN20,AMV20}) culminated in two recent breakthroughs: the algorithm of Chen, Kyng, Liu, Peng, Probst Gutenberg, and Sachdeva~(\cite{cfl2022}) solving transshipment and min-cost flow in time $m^{1+o(1)}$, thus implying the same runtime for negative-weight SSSP, and a parallel and independent result of Bernstein, Nanongkai, Wulff-Nilsen~(\cite{bernstein2022negative}) giving a $\tOh{m}$ time\footnote{Here and throughout, we use the soft-O notation $\tilde{O}$ to suppress polylogarithmic (in $n$) factors.
+Throughout the paper, we assume the maximum weight edge (in absolute value) of $G$ is polynomially bounded.} algorithm for negative-weight SSSP that uses relatively simpler techniques.
+Follow-up work by Bringmann, Cassis, and Fischer significantly reduces the number of log factors in the $\tilde{O}(m)$ runtime~(\cite{bringmann2023negative}).
+In this paper, we take the exploration of negative-weight SSSP to parallel, distributed, and quantum models of computation.
 Should there be analogous results there?